AYUSHSURYAVANSHI/LeetCode_Practice/README.md

 ## Introduction

 LeetCode is a fantastic platform for honing your problem-solving skills and preparing for technical interviews.
-This repository is my personal collection of solutions to LeetCode problems, which I continuously update as I solve more problems.
+This repository is my collection of solutions to LeetCode problems, which I continuously update as I solve more problems.
 Each solution includes the problem statement, the approach I used, and the code implementation.

 ## Structure